 - Is my money protected?

 - 10 Best Online Discount Brokers

 - Best Brokerage Account Promotions

-Online Brokerage Accounts – What You Need to Know:
+Brokerage Accounts for Beginners – What You Need to Know:

 It’s important to know the difference between trading and investing.
 Investing is the purchasing of assets or stocks and holding for a long period, often referred to as “buy and hold”.
 This type of investing is best suited for retirement goals and is less risky compared to trading.

 Stock trading or just “trading” typically involves buying and selling assets in the short-term.
 Trading is riskier than investing is not suited for beginners.

 The two types of brokers are full-service and discount online brokers and they com with different service levels and pricing.